ETCWzen/TwoStepsForward-/README.md

 # TwoStepsForward-
-Using TerraForm AWS CLI to deploy a single page HTML website
+Using TerraForm AWS CLI to deploy AWS infrastructure to house the code for a single page HTML website